codebyaru/job-matching/README.md

-# Job Matching Resume Analyzer
+# Resume Skill Gap Analyzer

 A Streamlit application that analyzes resumes and matches them with relevant job postings using machine learning.